openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_common/unittest_common_package_api/unittest_common_package_interfaces.md

 func shrink(value: T): Iterable<T>
 ```

 Function: Takes a value of type T and generates a collection of smaller values.
-The definition of "smaller" depends on the data type.
+What constitutes "smaller" depends on the data type.

 Parameters: